SirNoob97/OnlineStore/auth-service/README.md

       "password": "test"
     }' | jq

+####Remember to replace the phrase 'valid token' with the cookies returned by the registration(signup) and login endpoints

 POST refresh the session and avoid losing the authentication in the app

     curl -v -X POST http://localhost:8090/auth/refresh-token \